nelsonjchen/iphone_12_mini_face_id_3d_scanning_mount/README.md

 -   **Layer Height**: 0.16mm Standard @BBL
 -   **Variable Layer Height**: Enabled (Adaptive)
     -   When applying variable layer height, move the slider all the way to "Quality".

+This should result in a snug fit for the iPhone 12 Mini and the mirror.

 ## File Structure